dailystory/docs/articles/acquisition/popups/index.md

 <code>https://us-1.dailystory.com/Acquisition/EditExitIntent/35</code>

 ## The DailyStory Popup Json File
-DailyStory's JavaScript API runs asynchronously after the page loads so it does not interfere with your page rendering.
-It also asynchronously loads several JSON files, which can be cached by the client browser.
+DailyStory's JavaScript API runs asynchronously after the page loads and does not interfere with your page rendering.
+It also asynchronously loads a JSON file, which is cached by the client browser.

 DailyStory Popups are loaded from the data center specific URL of your DailyStory tenant.
 For example, a tenant in data center US-1 with the tenant id of 1a2b3c4d loads its JSON from:

 <code>https://us-1.dailystory.com/ds/1a2b3c4d.json</code>

-This file will include any DailyStory Popups that are enabled for the tenant.
+This file will include any DailyStory Popups that are enabled for the tenant as well as other DailyStory features you have enabled.

 > Important: due to caching of the file, if you enable a popup in DailyStory it may not be available immediately.